|시간 제한||메모리 제한||제출||정답||맞힌 사람||정답 비율|

 After a long day of working on HSPC problems, you see a rainbow in the sky and want to figure out how far you have to walk to get your pot of gold.
 You are given a 2D plane and a semi-circle (rainbow) of height h placed with the center somewhere along the x-axis.
 You are also given an angle of inclination to view the top of the rainbow from the origin.
 Find how far away the closest point on the rainbow is to you by using the picture below to solve for d, the distance between you and the closest point on the rainbow.
 You can ignore the height/width of the person; treat them as a point.

-For each case output the line “Case x:” where x is the case number, on a single line, followed by d, the distance from you to the rainbow.
+For each case output the line “Case x:” where x is the case number, on a single line, followed by d, the distance from you to the rainbow, with an absolute or relative error of at most 10−6.

 2 50.0 45.0 100.0 75.0